Chal Port

-Chalmers "Chal" Port (August 9, 1931 – August 20, 2011) was an American college baseball coach at The Citadel, The Military College of South Carolina.
+Chalmers Port (August 9, 1931 – August 20, 2011) was an American college baseball coach at The Citadel, The Military College of South Carolina.
 Most famous for leading Bulldogs to the 1990 College World Series, Port coached for 27 seasons garnering a 641–386–2 record.
 His win total was only surpassed in 2010 by successor Fred Jordan, who played for Port.

 Playing career

 Port played football and baseball at the University of North Carolina prior to a brief minor league career.